How to start a mobile mechanic business: a founder's guide

 With the van secured, you can stock it.
 A quality diagnostic scanner, such as one from Autel or Launch, will run from $500 to $2,000.
 A professional floor jack and stand set costs about $200 to $500, while a comprehensive wrench and socket set can be $300 to $1,000.

 You will also want a portable air compressor, which costs around $150 to $400.
-While it's tempting to buy cheaper equipment, investing in durable brands from the start prevents costly replacements and downtime.
-Also, set up commercial accounts with suppliers like NAPA or AutoZone for better pricing on parts.
+Investing in durable brands from the start prevents costly replacements and downtime.
+Set up commercial accounts with suppliers like NAPA or AutoZone for better pricing on parts.

 Here are 4 immediate steps to take: